joanjcaceres/klayout-duplication-cleaner/README.md

 # KLayout Duplicate Shape Detection and Deletion Scripts
 This repository contains Python scripts for KLayout designed to detect and optionally delete overlapping duplicate shapes in GDS layouts.
-These tools help in ensuring layout integrity by identifying and removing redundant shapes that may cause fabrication or simulation issues.
+These tools help in ensuring layout integrity by identifying and removing redundant shapes that may cause fabrication  issues.
 Features

 * Detection Only Mode: Identify overlapping duplicate shapes across all layers or specific layers.